2seventy bio

 Series B in 2022

-Octant Bio is a biotechnology company focused on developing synthetic technology aimed at enhancing health and treating diseases.
-The company employs a platform that integrates synthetic biology, genome engineering, next-generation sequencing, and computational tools to measure the activity of thousands of receptor pathways in human cells.
-This advanced technology allows scientists to utilize machine learning techniques to engineer small molecules capable of interacting with multiple receptors, thereby creating new possibilities for the treatment of complex diseases.
+Octant Bio is a company focused on developing synthetic technology to enhance health and treat diseases.
+The firm employs synthetic biology, genome engineering, next-generation sequencing, and computational tools to measure the activity of thousands of receptor pathways in human cells simultaneously.
+This approach allows scientists to use machine learning methods to engineer small molecules that can interact with multiple receptors, offering new potential for treating complex diseases.

 Be Biopharma